 - Place cupcake wrappers in a cupcake pan and scoop the batter evenly into the wrappers, filling about 2/3 of the way full.
 (I did not want mine to overflow so actually made 26 cupcakes instead of 24.)

-- Bake at 350 degrees for 18-20 minutes, or until the top of the cupcake bounces back when you touch it.
+- Bake for 18-20 minutes, or until the top of the cupcake bounces back when you touch it.

 - Once the cupcakes have cooled, frost the cupcakes with the prepared buttercream.